Slavjan/AltiumOpenLibs/README.md

 # Altium Designer Open Libraries

-    This repository includes footprints and schematics for Altium Designer.
+    AltiumOpenLibs includes footprints and schematics for Altium Designer.
     Copyright (C) 2017

     AltiumOpenLibs is free software: you can redistribute it and/or modify